 All data for this project comes from the Y-DNA Data Warehouse.
 Prior to October, 2017, the data was either uploaded to one of the various Yahoo Haplogroup Projects (R-P312, R-L21, R-DF27 or R-U152) or e-mailed to me directly.
 This is no longer the case.
 Use the instructions below to download your data, and then you can upload them to the Y-DNA Data Warehouse.
 As metadata including ancestral surname, etc., are collected at the time of the upload, it is no longer necessary to rename your file.
 The original filename is preferred.
 Please remember to fill in your kit number.
 I don't include men on the tree without the kit number.

 For the BigY, the files I need are the "Raw Data" files.
 This consists of a .BED and .VCF file which can be downloaded from the BigY results page.
-They come as one .zip file, which is about 300kB or so in size.
+They come as one .zip file, which is about 10MB or so in size.
 Please don't extract the files from the .ZIP archive, leave them as they come.

 The surname that appears in the filename is the surname I'll use with your kit number on the tree.
 You can always e-mail me to make changes.

-Your "Raw Data" is downloaded from your FTDNA page.
+Your "Raw Data" is accessed from your FTDNA page.
 After you sign in click on the link for your "Big Y Results".